Rhodesian Ridgeback Dog Breed Info (2023 Guide)

 Shorthaired easy-care lively packages that are packed with a sense of humor, smartness, confidence, and dignified temperament.
 Ridgebacks are an extremely intelligent breed, but this virtue comes with a highly stubborn nature.
 Although they make calm and devoted companions, these two defining attributes may come off as a challenge for owners.

-Ridgebacks are strong-willed, territorial creatures and might not be thrilled to see strangers; human and canine.
+Ridgebacks are strong-willed, territorial creatures and might not be thrilled to see strangers; humans, and canines.
 Even though they seem to be fond of lazing around on the sofas all day, their presence can sometimes be threatening and should always be supervised.

 When bored, Ridgies tend to become very destructive.
 These delightfully frisk and endearingly clumsy pups mature into quiet guard dogs.